 Growing and Diverse Economy

-Devens is a growing commercial hub that is home to nearly 100 businesses employing more than 6,000 workers.
+Devens is a growing commercial hub that is home to over 100 businesses employing more than 6,000 workers.

 According to UMass Donahue Institute's periodic report, Devens Economic Contributions and Business Profile, the number of jobs in Devens continues to grow each year.
 Trends since the last report indicate that jobs have continued to grow significantly.